pingidentity/terraform-provider-pingone/docs/resources/user.md

 page_title: "pingone_user Resource - terraform-provider-pingone"
 subcategory: "SSO"
 description: |-
-  Resource to create and manage PingOne users.
+  Resource to create and manage a PingOne user in an environment.
 ---

 # pingone_user (Resource)

-Resource to create and manage PingOne users.
+Resource to create and manage a PingOne user in an environment.

 !> This resource is designed to support the creation of non-human users for testing and demo purposes, and is not designed for user migration activities.
 Bulk user migration can be performed using the [PingOne User Import Tool](https://github.com/pingidentity/pingone-user-import-tool).